saketj/cs739-visualization/README.md

 To update dependencies, run `bower update` and then run `gulp copy` to copy the updated dependencies into the `vendor` directory

+## Modifying the dashboard content
+* Edit the corresponding component `.json` file in `data/input/` folder.
+* Run the command: `node process.js data/input/<component>.json`
+* Reload the webpage and the new changes should be available.

 ## Copyright and License

 Copyright 2016.
 Code released under the MIT license.